 Circuit diagram of Push button with ESP32

-Schematic is for push button interfacing is shown below:
+The Schematic diagram for push button interfacing is shown below:

-- In the above circuit diagram, GPIO22 is connected with anode pin of LED and another pin of LED is connected with ground through 330ohm resistor. you can check LED blinking tutorial for more information about it.
+In the above circuit diagram, GPIO22 is connected with an anode pin of LED, and another pin of LED is connected with ground through a 330ohm resistor. you can check the LED blinking tutorial for more information about it.

-- Next push button one terminal is connected with 3.3 volts of ESP32 and other terminals of a push button is common with GPIO15 and resistor.
+Next push button one terminal is connected with 3.3 volts of ESP32 and the other terminal of a push button is common with GPIO15 and resistor.

-- Another end of the resistor is connected with a ground.
-When pushbutton is not pressed, logic low will appear on GPIO15 or push button state will be low and when the push button is pressed, a logic high will be on GPIO15.
+Another end of the resistor is connected to the ground.
+When the push button is not pressed, logic low will appear on GPIO15, or the push button state will be low and when the push button is pressed, a logic high will be on GPIO15.

 // We assigned a name LED pin to pin number 22